Brog03/metr4202_2024_team19/README.md

 Ngo Sen Lui - 47266641

 ## Setting up this repo ##
 WSL (Windows Subsystem linux):
 Open up a new terminal with WSL and run the following commands
 ```
 ssh-keygen
 ```
-It will ask you the name of the file you want to save your key, please name it "metr4202", just press entre, then it will ask you to create a password for this key.
+It will ask you the name of the file you want to save your key, please name it "met42_rsa" and press entre, then it will ask you to create a password for this key.
+Once completed follwing the next steps.
 ```
-cd ~/.ssh
+eval "$(ssh-agent -s)"
-ssh-add metr4202
+ssh-add met42_rsa
 ```